Water Shortage in Sarangkot

 In some ways, it is strange for me to be discussing about water crisis in Sarangkot.
 I say that because Sarangkot (and I suspect the entire Sarangkot-Kaskikot-Lumle 20-km ridge) is the rainiest place in Nepal.
 But I only say that it's strange in "some ways" and not "all ways" because life is full of funny paradoxes.
 I would go as far as to say that calling paradoxes paradoxes is itself a paradox.
 The best carpenter, being too busy, doesn't get to make his own wardrobe.
 God creates, but also destroys, etc. etc.

 Sarangkot, like many mountain villages (I use the word "mountain" here to mean "high hills") has water crisis.
 I think that is the norm.
-Owing to gravity, water flow down and is easily available in the plains where the river flows and the lake forms and where water table is relatively nearer to the ground.
-Except for a few mountains, I think Australian Camp atop Kande is an exception, many many mountains in Nepal and, I suspect, many countries have water crises.
+Owing to gravity, water flows down and is available in the plains where rivers flow and lakes form.
+Except for a few mountains, I think the Australian Camp atop Kande is an exception, many many mountains in Nepal and, I suspect, many countries, have water crises.
 That is, unless something is done about it.
 Here, happily, things have gotten better over the years.

 And the elephant in the room is that at Superview currently, we have 17 bathrooms (of which 5 have BATHTUBs).
 Are you kidding me?
 Well, why do we have bathtub is for another story.
 They do have their pros and their cons and especially so in a place like Sarangkot.
-So when Budimul water isn't enough for us, we use our 30,000 liter reservoir tank and when that gets used up to, we call a truck that brings water from Pokhara (likely from a deep bore well) and dumps to our reservoir tank and charges a lot of money.
-Around 10 times what it charges in the city.
+So when Budimul water isn't enough for us, we use our 30,000 liter reservoir tank and when that gets used up to, we call a truck that brings water from Pokhara (likely from a deep bore well) and dumps to our reservoir tank at a price almost ten times what it charges in the city.
 K garne?
 (A Nepali phrase that translates to saying something like, Ah well, what can we do).

 All that is to say that, water is both expensive and precious here.
 Please save it.